 The Humlese nature is home to too much flora and fauna, including medicinal and aromatic plants.
-Along the trails, one can experience the non-timber forests as well as the huge alpine forests.
+One can experience the non-timber and enormous alpine forests along the trails.
 Rare birds and wild animals such as danphe, musk deer, Himalayan tahr, blue sheep, and snow leopard are the genuine treasure of this region.

 Major settlements along the trail:

 Kermi (2670 meters): Kermi is another large settlement along this trail just above the Karnali River.
-This beautiful Lama community village is home to divine gifted Hot Springs.
-No one can miss the incredibly hot spring bath in Kermi.
-Locals believe natural hot water has a healing quality that eases away your pains and aches.
+This beautiful Lama community village is home to divinely gifted Hot Springs.
+No one can miss the boiling spring bath in Kermi.
+Locals believe natural hot water is healing and eases your pains and aches.
 There is an electric supply and a health service in the village.
-Tourists can have local foods such as bread made of buckwheat, verities of green vegetables.
+Tourists can have local foods such as bread made of buckwheat varieties of green vegetables.

 Limi Valley Trek